retaildevcrews/asb-spark/docs/HackGuide.md

 ### Repo Setup

-- Clone (not fork) this repo
 - Set the `ASB_TENANT_ID` repo secret to your Azure Subscription Tenant ID
 - Set branch protection rule on `main`
 - **Do NOT merge a PR with the cluster generated files into `main`**
-- Make sure your org has GitHub Codespaces access
 - Add users to GitHub org
 - Grant write priveleges to repo
 - Validate Codespaces access before hack
   - Some people may start early
   - Keep content simple until hack starts
-- Setup is currently done via `setup.sh`
-  - We do this to make maintenance easier
-  - You can copy the commands into readme.md `fences` if you want to do step-by-step
-    - Open the GitHub repo in a browser and you'll get a copy button for each fence
-    - Codespaces does not have the copy button and hackers make a lot of copy-paste mistakes

 ### Communication Setup

 - Setup Teams or use GitHub Discussions
   - Most hacks will have multiple breakout teams
   - Add coaches to breakout teams
-  - We used `Teams Chats` (not channels) and it worked well
+  - We used `Teams Meetings` (not channels or chats) and it worked well
   - Encourage everyone to use the `Join` button and work `in the open`
   - Allows coaches to `drop in`

 ## Execution

-> Duration: 3-4 days is a good estimate to go deeper via `Challenges`
+> Duration: 2-3 days is a good estimate to go deeper via `Challenges`

 ### Day 1 Agenda